A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Introduction

 \item If $J\in L^1_{\exp, a'}$, for some $a'>0$, then there exists a unique equilibrium $F_\e$ of (\ref{NLFP}) in $L^1_{\exp,a}$, for all $a<a'$.
 Additionally, there exist (explicit) constants $C \geq 1$ and $\gamma > 0$, independent of $\e$, such that any (mild) solution $u$ of (\ref{NLFP}) with a probability initial condition $u_0 \in L^1_{\exp, a}$ satisfies

-We remark that the unique equilibrium $F_\e$ also belongs to the (smaller, but $\e$-dependent) space $L^1_{\exp,b}$ for any $b< a' \e^{-1}$. \end{enumerate} \end{teorema}
+We remark that the unique equilibrium $F_\e$ also belongs to the (smaller, but $\e$-dependent) space $L^1_{\exp,b}$ for any $b< a' \e^{-1}$. \end{enumerate} \end{theorem} The dependence of the constants can be explicitly traced throughout the proof.
+Among the various factors involved, the constants in general get better the closer $J$ resembles a Gaussian, in a sense that will be clarified later.

-In fact, from our proof of the theorem (or directly as a simple consequence) we get the same estimates substituting $u - F_\e$ by any solution $w$ with initial mass $0$ (i.e. $\ird w_0(x) \dx = 0$).
+\begin{remark} From our proof of the theorem (or directly as a simple consequence) we get the same estimates substituting $u - F_\e$ by any solution $w$ with initial mass $0$ (i.e. $\ird w_0(x) \d x = 0$).
 For example, we prove that under the conditions of point (i),

 This is indeed more general than our statement since one can take $w_0 = u_0 - F_\e$, but we choose to state the theorem as above for readability.